 A project manager is one who must successfully implement the full project cycle, which includes initiation, planning, implementation, completion.
 He must monitor and control the execution of tasks and report on it.
 This is a high-level professional who is at the same time a strong expert in his functional area and competent manager and can carry out comprehensive planning and inspire people to feats.

 To master project management, you can take a special training program.
 But personally, I have no special education in this area.
 Of course, it was necessary to master the theory – for this, there are online courses and video tutorials on the Web.
-My experience has shown that attending workshops and round tables brings the greatest benefit – communication with experts who have experience in solving real problems, examining case studies from practice, and the opportunity to be inspired by successful examples.
+My experience has shown that attending workshops and round tables bring the greatest benefit – communication with experts who have experience in solving real problems, examining case studies from practice, and the opportunity to be inspired by successful examples.

 I use classical tools in my work: the Gantt chart, with which it is convenient to illustrate the project schedule.
 As well as a kanban board, which helps to break up the project into small tasks and indicate their status (what should be done, is done and has already been done), and also mark those responsible for implementation.
 So it is convenient to track the progress of the project, as well as monitor deadlines.